-The following ICSD versions are available: ICSD Web, ICSD Desktop, ICSD Intranet and ICSD API.
-All four versions use the same technology: The interface runs on a web server (Tomcat), which runs either at FIZ Karlsruhe (ICSD Web) or at the user's site (ICSD Desktop and ICSD Intranet).
-In any case, the interface is accessed with a browser.
-The user-friendly interface is easy to navigate with up-to-date features:
+The following ICSD versions are available: ICSD The data are encrypted and can only be accessed Web, ICSD Desktop, ICSD Intranet and ICSD API. via the interface or ICSD API.
+The first three versions use the same technology: The interface runs on a web server (Tomcat), ICSD WEB which runs either at FIZ Karlsruhe (ICSD Web) or at the user's site (ICSD Desktop and ICSD In-ICSD Web is a service enabling web access to tranet).
+In any case, the interface is accessed with ICSD.
+Its servers run at FIZ Karlsruhe and can be a browser.
+The user-friendly interface is easy to accessed with a common browser and an appronavigate with up-to-date features: priate license.
+Authentication for single users and

-- intuitive search interface - extensive classification in structure types, which are searchable based on descriptors defining each structure type - structure standardization for easier comparison with other structures - extended crystal structure visualization and analysis tools - powder pattern simulation with the possibility of enhanced manipulation - simple but powerful query management - direct links to the original literature via OpenURL server
+- intuitive search interface - extensive classification in structure types, which are searchable based on descriptors defining each structure type - structure standardization for easier comparison with other structures - · extended crystal structure visualization and analysis tools - powder pattern simulation with the possibility of enhanced manipulation - simple but powerful query management - direct links to the original literature via OpenURL server multiple users is handled by logins/passwords.
+Campus/Site users are authenticated based on their IP address; in addition, users can create personalized accounts while being IP authenticated to store searches and preferences.
+The advantage of the web installation is that you have access to the database regardless of where you are working.